Nuitka/Nuitka/README.rst

   .. admonition:: Binary filename suffix ".exe" even on Linux

-     The created binaries have an ".exe" suffix, that you are free to remove and no, that doesn't make them executable on Windows.
-They can be normal Linux binaries.
+     The created binaries have an ".exe" suffix, that you are free to remove and yes, they are still Linux binaries.
+The suffix is just to be sure that the original script name and the binary name do not collide.

-  .. admonition:: It has to be CPython, maybe WinPython
+  .. admonition:: It has to be CPython, maybe WinPython or AnaConda

      You need the standard Python implementation, called "CPython", to execute Nuitka, because it is closely tied to using it.

-On Windows, the so called "WinPython" distribution is also supported, but only for binaries, to make modules.
+     On Windows, the so called "WinPython" and "AnaConda" distributions but will cause issues for acceleration mode.
+Standalone and creating extension modules or packages will also work.
+For acceleration mode, you need to copy the "PythonXX.DLL" alongside of it.

 - Operating System: Linux, FreeBSD, NetBSD, MacOS X, and Windows (32/64 bits).